 Could you rearrange the layout in the garage to make it flow better?

 Group like items together.
 (Holiday decor, hobbies, camping supplies, etc.)

 The best way to organize your garage is to buy all new matching plastic containers instead of mismatched boxes and totes.

 Think vertical space!
 Can you capture more floor space by storing things on shelves or could you use pegboard to get tools, bikes, and sports equipment off the ground?

-Do you want to create a mudroom style entry into your home from the garage?
-Maybe you add a bench, hooks for backpacks, a cubbie to collect shoes, whatever you feel you need to make this space more practical.
+Do you want to create a mudroom-style entry into your home from the garage?
+Maybe you add a bench, hooks for backpacks, a cubbie to collect shoes, or whatever you feel you need to make this space more practical.

 Be thoughtful will what you decide to put back into your garage!

 Really look at everything you are keeping and make one more attempt to declutter anything you think you can part with before you find it a home in your newly organized and decluttered garage!